Richland Mall (Texas)

 Richland Mall is a 708249 sqft regional shopping mall in Waco, Texas owned by CBL & Associates Properties located on 77 acre.
 The mall opened in 1980.
 It has 95 stores with five anchors.
-The anchor stores are JCPenney, Dick's Sporting Goods, 2 Dillard's stores, Tilt Studio, and Shoe Dept. There is one vacant anchor store that was once Dillard's.
+The anchor stores are JCPenney, Dick's Sporting Goods, 2 Dillard's stores, Tilt Studio, and Shoe Dept.

 The mall contains two Dillard's stores, one of which was originally H. J. Wilson Co. and later Service Merchandise.

 On December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
 The store closed in March 2019.
-Dillard's has since renovated the former Sears space and moved one of its store into it.
+Dillard's has since renovated the former Sears space and moved one of its stores into it.
 The new store opened in May 2020.
+The old Dillards anchor space was occupied by Overstock Furniture & Mattress shortly after Dillards moved their store.